 AI for Introverts:

-Build, Write, and Earn Without the Performance.
+Build, Write, and Earn Without Being A Public Performer.

 None of this is a moral failing on the part of extroverts.
 They genuinely enjoy that work.
 The failing is in the advice industry pretending the same template works for everyone, then quietly shaming the people for whom it doesn't.